A robust and reliable perennial that provides an impact in any part of the garden with its tall sculptural flower spikes.

 Needs very little care and attention once established.
 An ideal specimen plant for the middle of a flower bed or back of the border.
 Position in full sun or light shade.

 Plant pot grown specimens between autumn and spring.
-Can be sited in a north, east, west or south facing aspect, either in an exposed or sheltered possition.
+Can be sited in a north, east, west or south facing aspect.
 Does not normally require staking except on very exposed sites.

 Good as cut flowers and loved by flower arrangers.